Coatil/test-website/README.md

 * gmaps.reverse_geocode
 * gmaps.distance_matrix

 Hyperson\<i\c used functions from Flask.
-We did not make these ourselves, but the logic our original work.
+The logic and the way we used these functions are our original work.

 All other code is made my Hyperson\<i\c.